This story was part of a partnership with Foss Swim School.

-This summer things are totally different.
-After two sessions at Foss my big kids are not only confident and not scared of the water, but they also can swim!
-My youngest two, while not skilled swimmers (yet), both are much safer in the water.
-When we went to the pool this summer my youngest two were jumping off the sides and monkey walking up and down the pool.
-When my two year old went face first in the water after getting off the slide the mom standing next to him panicked more than he did!
+This summer, things are totally different.
+After two sessions at Foss, my big kids are not only confident and not scared of the water, but they also can swim!
+While not skilled swimmers (yet), my youngest two are much safer in the water.
+When we went to the pool this summer, my youngest two were jumping off the sides and monkey walking up and down the pool.
+When my two-year-old went face first in the water after getting off the slide, the mom standing next to him panicked more than he did!
 He popped up and immediately turned for the wall.
-For the first time ever swimming was fun for everyone — even mom!
+For the first time ever, swimming was fun for everyone — even mom!

-While swimming is a goal, everything in Foss’ curriculum is planned and taught to teach kids the survival skills they need to save themselves.
-Little ones are taught right away to reach out for a wall, not up, when they fall into the water.
+While swimming is a goal, everything in Foss’s curriculum is planned and taught to teach kids the survival skills they need to save themselves.
+Little ones led right away to reach out for a wall, not up when they fall into the water.
 One of the best parts, in my opinion, is safety week.
-During that week of lessons kids are put in clothes and no goggles; some wear t-shirts and others more as they move up skill levels.
-Children fall in the water and swim back and forth and float, fully (or partially) clothed.
+During that week of lessons, kids are put in clothes and no goggles; some wear t-shirts and others more as they move up skill levels.
+Children fall in the water and swim back and forth and float, entirely (or partially) clothed.
 They do this so that kids can feel how different it is to be in the water in clothes.
 As my daughter said, “It’s so much harder to swim and stay up with a heavy wet shirt on!”
-What a great skill as one rarely falls into the water with a swimsuit and goggles.
+What a great skill, as one rarely falls into the water with a swimsuit and goggles.

 - Playing on the steps of hot tubs.